frank-mck/blog-node.js/README.md

 ## Connecting to mongoose

-In the server.js file, require the following at the top, then connect to the database and name the database `blog`.
+In the server.js file, require the following at the top, then connect to the database server `localhost` and name the database `blog`.
 ```
 const mongoose = require('mongoose')